elizabeth-poggie/elizabeth-poggie/_content/notes/13-user-interfaces.md

 created: "2024-03-1T12:17:29Z"
 ---

-# Step 0) What are the requirements?
+# Step 0) What are we making?

-Let's remake the chat feature from instagram
+Let's remake the chat feature from instagram.

+# Step 1) What are the requirements?

+To figure out the bare minimum requirements to create this feature, lets analyze it:

+- What are the core features?
+  - How do we send messages?
+  - How do we receive messages?
+  - How do we view messages?
+  - How do we look at message history
+- What is the user flow?
+  - How will users initiate chats?
+  - Send messages?
+  - View messages?
+  - Manage conversations?
+- How are we building this?
+  - React?
+  - React Native?
+  - HTML, JS, CSS?

-# Step 1) Planning
+# Step 2) Planning

-Before we get started, let's draw out what's happening
+Before we get started, let's plan out what's happening

 ```text
  ________________________________